Last updated 31st July, 2025

 Fed poles are ideal for conservatory roofs, but you will still encounter issues when trying to remove residue from harder to reach windows without utilising a ladder unless you purchase a pole with a duel washer and squeegee attachment.

-If you do choose to use a pressure washer, which can cost between £60 - £300 to purchase depending on the model and pressure output, make sure the nozzle is held at a good distance from the window panes and is on a low-pressure setting, with a wide-spray nozzle.
+However, if you do decide to go ahead with a pressure washer (which can cost between £60 to £300 to purchase, depending on the model), then make sure you use a wide-spray nozzle held at a good distance from the window pane and ensure the machine is on a low-pressure setting.

-Internal window cleaning is far less likely to involve water-fed poles or pressure washing due to the excess water they produce; so internal windows should be handled using the traditional window cleaning method.
+Internal window cleaning is far less likely to involve water-fed poles or pressure washing due to the excess water they produce.
+As such, internal windows should be handled using the traditional window cleaning method.
+This will normally add a further cost of around £10 to £25 to the overall clearning rate, depending on the number of windows and access requirements.

 Ideally, blinds and curtains should be removed and preferably washed whilst internal window cleaning takes place.
 This allows more room for manoeuvrability in the cleaning process but also means that any dust or debris within the fabrics will be removed.
 If you skip this step, then you may find that your clean internal windows don’t stay clean for long!